Mary, Queen of Scots (1542-1587), Reigned 1542-67

-Mary spent most of her childhood in France and married Francis II in 1558, but following his early death she returned to Scotland, ruling for seven years.
-Her brief marriage to Lord Darnley produced her only child, later James I of England and VI of Scotland, but ended in Darnley's murder in 1567.
-Months later Mary married the Earl of Bothwell who was implicated in Darnley's death.
-She was forced to abdicate in favour of her son and fled to England.
-Mary was Elizabeth's immediate heir to the throne and became the focus for Roman Catholic rebellion and was a continual threat to the future of Protestant England.
-In 1586 she was declared guilty of treason and executed in 1587.
+Daughter of James V of Scotland and Mary of Guise, Mary spent her childhood in France, marrying Francis II in 1558.
+Following his early death, she returned to Scotland, ruling for seven years.
+Her marriage to Lord Darnley produced her only child, later James I of England and VI of Scotland, but ended in Darnley's murder in 1567.
+Mary later married the Earl of Bothwell who was implicated in Darnley's death.
+Forced to abdicate in favour of her son, she fled to England.
+As Elizabeth's immediate heir to the throne, she became the focus for Roman Catholic rebellion and was a continual threat to the future of Protestant England.
+Declared guilty of treason in 1586, she was executed the following year.

 after François Clouet